Frequently Asked Questions

 When can I enroll in Marketplace coverage?

-Marketplace coverage is typically available during the annual Open Enrollment period.
-Some individuals may also qualify for a Special Enrollment Period after certain life events, such as losing employer coverage.
+Marketplace coverage is typically available during the annual Open Enrollment Period.
+Some individuals may also qualify for a Special Enrollment Period after certain qualifying life events, such as losing employer coverage.

 Additional Coverage Questions